-Hours: 7:30 a.m. - 5 p.m.
-CT Monday through Thursday
+Hours: 7:30 - 5:00 CST Monday through Thursday

-7:30 a.m. - 12:30 p.m.
-CT Friday
+7:30 - 12:30 CST Friday

 - 1 Neither North American Company for Life and Health Insurance nor its agents give tax advice.
 Please advise your customers to consult with and rely on a qualified legal or tax advisor before entering into or paying additional premiums with respect to such arrangements. - 2 In some situations, loans and withdrawals may be subject to federal taxes.
 Clients should be instructed to consult with and rely on their own tax advisor or attorney for advice on their specific situation. - 3 Income and growth on accumulated cash values is generally taxable only upon withdrawal.
 Adverse tax consequences may result if withdrawals exceed premiums paid into the policy.
 Withdrawals or surrenders made during a surrender charge period will be subject to surrender charges and may reduce the ultimate death benefit and cash value.
 Surrender charges vary by product, issue age, sex, underwriting class and policy year.